-Auto loans and mortgages tend to come with a more involved process after you’re approved — you might have to purchase a car or a house.
-Your point of contact with Bank of America should be able to walk you through your purchase.
+Auto loans and mortgages tend to come with a more involved process after you’re approved since you’ll have to purchase a car or a house.
+Your BoA loan specialist should be able to walk you through the process.

 I didn’t get the loan.
 Now what?

 First, find out why you were rejected.
-Once you find out, take steps to make improvements to your personal finances, such as improving your credit score.
+Once you find out, take steps to make improvements to your personal finances, such as increasing your credit score.

 Banks tend to have tougher eligibility requirements than other lenders.
-If you’ve been rejected by Bank of America, you might be able to qualify with less-traditional sources of financing like online lenders or credit unions without making any changes to your personal finances.
-Just wait for your credit score to recover from the hit it took when Bank of America pulled a hard credit check to get the best rates.
+If you’ve been rejected by Bank of America, you might be able to qualify for less-traditional financing from online lenders or credit unions without making any changes to your personal finances.
+Just wait for your credit score to recover from the hit it took when Bank of America pulled a hard credit check.